-Windows, external doors and joinery Repair category 1 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, external doors and joinery Repair category 2 Notes Weathering noted to the external timber window frames of the sash and casement windows along with defective mastic sealant.
+Upgrading works should now be anticipated. uPVC, double glazed windows are of an older age and type.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.